InternetOfPeers/persians/README_Persian.md

 # PERSIAN TOKEN ICO Instructions & Tutorial:
 ## Contribution
-### To Contribute from any “Full” wallet address:
+### Contribute from any “Full” wallet:
 *This includes any wallet not using a smart-contract to store your balance.
-So far we've tested this with Geth, Solidity, and MyEtherWallet.
+We've tested smart contract functions with Geth, Solidity, and MyEtherWallet.
 For any other wallet type, please either verify if it's using a smart-contract to handle your transactions/balance, OR to play it sade, use the "Execute a function" instructions below, and execute the "contribute" function to participate.*

 **(do NOT use this method to send from a multi-sig contract, or any other contract based wallet.
-It will fail to work because of gas stipend limits.)**
+It will fail to work because of gas limits.)**

 **It is important to include a minimum of 80,000 Gas with the transaction**
 1. Send Ether to the ICO contract address in the amount you would like to contribute.